Suzie Navot

-Suzie Navot is an Israeli full professor of constitutional law.
+Suzie Navot (Hebrew: סוזי נבות) is an Israeli full professor of constitutional law.
 She is the Vice President of Research at the Israel Democracy Institute.
 Prior to her appointment at the I.D.I, she was a member of faculty at the Striks Faculty of Law at the College of Management Academic Studies.

 Personal life

 Suzie Navot was born in Montevideo, Uruguay, and made aliyah to Israel with her family in 1970.
 She served in the army at the IDF Spokesperson's Unit foreign liaison office.
-She studied French language and literature, and later, law, at Tel Aviv University, where she earned an LL.B. cum laude and ranked second in her class.
+She studied French language and literature, and later, law, at Tel Aviv University, where she earned an LL.B. cum laude.
 She also received an M.A. cum laude in public policy from Tel Aviv University in 1990 and an LL.D. from the Hebrew University of Jerusalem in 1998.
 Her doctoral thesis, under the supervision of Prof. Claude Klein, deals with parliamentary immunity.
 She is married to Yoram Navot, a personal-injuries lawyer, and they have three daughters.